Find Trade Colleges

 Read full report on Heavy/Industrial Equipment Maintenance at Ivy Tech Community College

-Western Technical College ranked #7 on this year’s Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region list.
+Western Technical College came in at #7 in this year’s edition of the Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region ranking.
 Located in the city of La Crosse, Western Technical College is a public college with a small student population.

-Pickaway Ross Joint Vocational School District came in at #10 in this year’s edition of the Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region ranking.
-Located in the town of Chillicothe, Pickaway-Ross Career & Technology Center is a public college with a fairly small student population.
+Pickaway Ross Joint Vocational School District ranked #10 on this year’s Best Heavy Equipment Maintenance Basic Certificate Trade Schools in the Great Lakes Region list.
+Located in the distant town of Chillicothe, Pickaway-Ross Career & Technology Center is a public college with a fairly small student population.

 Explore the best heavy/industrial equipment maintenance schools for a specific state in the Great Lakes region.